byterubpay/byterub-site/_posts/2018-09-17-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-09-17.md

 **\<suraeNoether>** since the subaddress recipient has to ask for a specific basepoint on the transaction key
 **\<suraeNoether>** which sucks
 **\<suraeNoether>** silur i am more interested in your quantum vrf to be honest :D hehe
 **\<IsthmusCrypto>** @suraeNoether - yea RE #4 I’ll keep you in the loop.
-Don’t want to give FUD fodder, so I am really hoping that MyMonero will fix it soon....
+Don’t want to give FUD fodder, so I am really hoping that MyByteRub will fix it soon....
 **\<silur>** and I'd like your review on that I could send you the draft and we can eliminate my probably countless mistakes :)
 **\<IsthmusCrypto>** #3 was just a joke, although it does reflect a real threat model (using a few digits to encode which output is the true spender, or maybe use a few digits to mark part of a hash of the private key to deterministically fingerprint transactions \*from\* the same account.
 **\<IsthmusCrypto>** (would be malicious wallet software trying to communicate with no telemetry besides what is on the blockchain)